-NAVS analyzes existing laws and carefully monitors proposed changes through legislative efforts.
-When changes to existing laws are proposed—good or bad—NAVS speaks out, contacting legislators and their staffs and encouraging our supporters to make their voices heard on behalf of animals.
+NAVS analyzes existing animal protection laws and carefully monitors proposed changes through legislative efforts.
+When changes to existing animal protection laws are proposed—good or bad—NAVS speaks out, contacting legislators and their staffs and encouraging our supporters to make their voices heard on behalf of animals.
 NAVS provides easy-to-understand updates to many federal and state bills, along with letters to send directly to elected officials demonstrating why they should support or oppose particular legislation.

 Even when laws remain the same, government agencies charged with enforcing those laws must be monitored to ensure that the regulations are the best they can be to protect animals.
 NAVS submits public comments to government agencies, holding them accountable to fairly applying laws, or asking for changes to regulations that could improve the treatment of animals or their living conditions.
-NAVS has also launched an effort to make animal experimentation more transparent by requiring researchers to provide more detailed and meaningful data on the animals they use and how they are using them.
+NAVS also launched an effort to make animal experimentation more transparent by requiring researchers to provide more detailed and meaningful data on the animals they use and how they are using them.

 NAVS also continues to investigate ways to amend the Animal Welfare Act to expand its coverage, to finally include mice, rats and birds within its protections.
 The law can be a powerful tool in protecting the welfare of animals and working to end the use of animals for research, testing and education altogether.